-The Foundation's financial assets available within one year of December 31, 2023 and 2022 to meet general expenditures include:
+The Foundation's financial assets available within one year of December 31, 2024 and 2023 to meet general expenditures include:

-2023 2022 Cash and cash equivalents Interest and dividends receivable Absolute return and public long-only equity funds Fixed income securities \$ 67,027,627 1,180,679 841,037,541 109,144,028 \$ 15,651,242 1,010,419 826,330,380 106,241,029 Available financial assets \$1,018,389,875 \$ 949,233,070
+2024 2023 Cash and cash equivalents Interest and dividends receivable Absolute return and public long-only equity funds Fixed income securities \$ 66,522,271 1,971,971 930,606,042 142,442,325 84 67,027,627 1,180,679 41,037,541 09,144,028 Available financial assets \$1 ,141,542,609 \$1,0 2 18,389,875

 The Foundation endeavors to structure its financial assets to be available and liquid as its general expenditures, liabilities, and other obligations become due.
 In addition to the liquid assets presented above, there are likely to be additional components of the Foundation's investments that may be available and liquid within one year.
 These components include return of capital from both private equity and real estate holdings.
 The Foundation's Investment Committee reviews and evaluates the liquidity of the investment portfolio on a quarterly basis.
+Additionally, as further discussed in footnote 13, the Foundation has available two lines of credit that it can draw upon to supplement existing cash flows should it become necessary.